rey-sudo/core/README.md

 Pairfy aims to allow the community to sell physical products and be purchased with ADA by the same community using a **plutus P2P exchange system** based on blind mediators and trust rating.

-For example, the peer review system in the academic world allows a research paper to be reviewed by randomly assigned experts.
+The peer review system in the academic world allows a research paper to be reviewed by randomly assigned experts.
 A blind reviewer does not know who is the author of the paper he is reviewing and the author also does not know who the reviewers are.
-The system maintains confidentiality to prevent biases, ensuring a rigorous and impartial assessment.
-Serving as a crucial quality control mechanism, it identifies errors, provides constructive feedback to authors and contributes to the overall accuracy and reliability of research paper.
+The system maintains confidentiality to prevent biases ensuring an impartial assessment.
+The system acts as a quality control mechanism identifying errors and providing arguments based on scientific knowledge to ensure the greatest precision and reliability of the research paper.

-A system of blind reviewers trained in conflict resolution can decide on a dispute in a negotiation session in the event that the buyer or seller defaults on their obligations or another problem arises that does not allow the natural conclusion of the negotiation session.
+A system of blind reviewers trained in conflict resolution can decide on a disputed negotiation session in the event that the buyer or seller defaults on their obligations or another problem arises that does not allow the natural conclusion of the negotiation session.

 ### P2P trading